-- 40. Policy LC8 provides more detailed criteria to assess development proposing to convert existing buildings to new uses respectively.
-Policies LC15 and LC16 provide detailed criteria to assess development that affects archaeological and historic sites. - 41.
+- 38. Policy DMC5 states that Development of a designated or non-designated heritage asset will not be permitted if it would result in any harm to, or loss of, the significance, character and appearance of a heritage asset (from its alteration or destruction, or from development within its setting), unless: - (i) for designated heritage assets, clear and convincing justification is provided, to the satisfaction of the Authority, that the: - a) substantial harm or loss of significance is necessary to achieve substantial public benefits that outweigh that harm or loss; or - b) in the case of less than substantial harm to its significance, the harm is weighed against the public benefits of the proposal, including securing its optimum viable use. - (ii) for non-designated heritage assets, the development is considered by the Authority to be acceptable following a balanced judgement that takes into account the significance of the heritage asset. - 39.
+Policy DMC10 sets out that the conversion of a heritage asset will only be acceptable when the building can accommodate the new use without changes that adversely affect its character, such as major rebuilding.
+The building must be capable of conversion.
+The changes brought about by the new use must conserve or enhance the heritage significance of the asset, its setting and landscape character.
+In all cases attention will be paid to the impact of domestication and urbanisation brought about by the use on landscape character and the built environment. - 40.
 Policy CC1 states that development must make the most efficient and sustainable use of land, buildings and natural resources, taking into account the energy hierarchy and achieving the highest possible standards of carbon reductions and water efficiency.
 CC1.
-B says that development must be directed away from flood risk areas, and seek to reduce overall risk from flooding within the National Park and areas outside it, upstream and downstream. - 42.
-Policies LT11 and LT18 require development to be provided with appropriate access and parking provision which conserves the environmental quality of the National Park. - 43.
-Further detailed policy on appropriate design for new housing is provided in the Authority's supplementary planning documents: the Design Guide and its appendix, the Building Design Guide. - 44.
+B says that development must be directed away from flood risk areas, and seek to reduce overall risk from flooding within the National Park and areas outside it, upstream and downstream. - 41.
+Policy DMT3 requires that a safe access is provided in a way which does not detract from the character and appearance of the locality and where possible enhances it. - 42.
+Further detailed policy on appropriate design for new housing is provided in the Authority's supplementary planning documents: the Design Guide and its appendix, the Building Design Guide. - 43.
 It is considered the Authority's adopted design guidance and the wider range of design and conservation policies in the Development Plan are consistent with national policies in the NPPF, which emphasise the great weight that should be attached to the conservation and enhancement of the National Park landscape, its wildlife and cultural heritage in any planning decision, and also promote high standards of design that would be sensitive to the valued characteristics of the National Park.